dma-neves/dcpuAssembler/README.md

   - [ISA](https://github.com/dma-neves/8bcpu/blob/main/other/ISA/ISA.txt)
   - Instead of directly using the memory locations for jump instructions the assembler allows the usage of labels.
   - The "#" and ';' characters can be used for comments.
 Comments cannot be placed on the same line as a instruction.
-  - To reduce the repetition of code, six macros were added to the assembler:
+  - To reduce code repetition, six macros were added to the assembler:

   ```
   lod $V RX: